clintjedwards/gofer/documentation/src/ref/object_store/README.md

 # Object Store

 Gofer provides an object store as a way to share values and objects between containers.
 It can also be used as a cache.
 It is common for one container to run, generate an artifact or values, and then store that object in the object store for the next container or next run.
-The object store can be accessed through the [Gofer CLI](../cli/gofer_pipeline_store) or through the normal Gofer API.
+The object store can be accessed through the [Gofer CLI](../../cli/README.md) or through the normal Gofer API.

 Gofer divides the objects stored into two different lifetime groups:

 ## Pipeline-level objects

 Gofer can store objects permanently for each pipeline.
-You can store objects at the pipeline-level by using the [gofer pipeline store](../cli/gofer_pipeline_store) command:
+You can store objects at the pipeline-level by using the gofer pipeline object store command:

 ```bash
 gofer pipelines store put my-pipeline my_key1=my_value5